Rationally connected threefolds with nef and bad anticanonical divisor: Anticanonical system with non-empty fixed part

 \section{Anticanonical system with non-empty fixed part}

-We consider the case when the anticanonical system $|-K_X|$ has a non-empty fixed part, we can write $|-K_X|=A+|B|$ with $A$ the fixed part and $|B|$ the mobile part.
-By the Corollary \ref{mH}, we have $|B|=|mH|$ where $m\geq 2$ and $H$ is some prime divisor.
+We consider the case when the anticanonical system $|-K_X|$ has a non-empty fixed part, that is, we can write $|-K_X|=A+|B|$ with $A$ the fixed part and $|B|$ the mobile part.
+By Corollary \ref{mH}, we have $|B|=|mH|$ where $m\geq 2$ and $H$ is some prime divisor.